pyhys/minimalmodbus/trunk/README.txt

 ----------------
 The application for which I wrote this software is to read and write data from Eurotherm process controllers.
 These come with different types of communication protocols, but the controllers I prefer use the Modbus RTU protocol.
 MinimalModbus is intended for general communication using the Modbus RTU protocol (using a serial link), so there should be lots of applications.

 As an example on the usage of MinimialModbus, the driver I use for an Eurotherm 3504 process controller is included.
 It uses the MinimalModbus Python module for its communication.
+Also a driver for Omega CN7500 is included.
+For hardware details on these process controllers, see `Eurotherm 3500 <http://www.eurotherm.com/products/controllers/multi-loop/>`_ and `Omega CN7500 <http://www.omega.com/ppt/pptsc.asp?ref=CN7500/>`_.

 There can be several instruments (slaves) on a single bus, and the slaves have addresses in the range 1 to 247.
 In the Modbus RTU protocol, only the master can initiate communication.
 The physical layer is most often the serial bus RS485, which is described at http://en.wikipedia.org/wiki/Rs485.